-It’s pretty tough in the garden at the moment even though the colour and fragrance of Spring have replaced the cold and frosty days of winter.
-We have experienced extreme weather this Spring with long days of high winds, heat and dust storms that have created havoc in the garden.
-Many plants are struggling from wind damage and the ground, despite a lot of watering, is still dry, and the blooms are ruined before they can open fully.
+It’s pretty tough in the garden sometimes even though Spring’s colour and fragrance have replaced the cold and frosty days of winter.
+We have experienced extreme weather this Spring with long days of high winds, heat and dust storms that have created havoc.
+Many plants are struggling from wind damage and the ground, despite my watering, is still dry, and the blooms are ruined before they can open fully.
 Not only is the weather disappointing, but the ravage from thrips and other insects has really tested my resolve.
 It is not very pleasant to be outside with the air thick with dust and thousands of tiny flies that evidently have blown down in the wind from North Queensland.
 Thank goodness for the fly veil.

-Due to the current physical attributes of gardening not going according to one’s plan, the only way forward is to be more philosophical about it.
-Do what we can and hope everything survives.
+Due to the current weather patterns and gardening not going according to one’s plan, the only way forward is to be more philosophical about it.
+Do what I can and hope everything survives.

 Philosophy and gardens are not necessarily the two words one would think went hand-in-hand.
 Though, on deeper insight philosophy could be seen as an integral aspect of gardening and gardens.
-At the end of the day you find yourself, exhausted, aching, sweaty, and hot from gardening, and nature has in thwarted your efforts there is only one question that continues to arise.
+At the end of the day you find yourself, exhausted, aching, sweaty, and hot from gardening, and nature has thwarted your efforts, there is only one question that continues to arise.
 Why am I doing this?

 What is compelling me to head out each day and do this over and over again?
-Let’s face it, not all tasks in the garden are a joy.
+Let’s face it; not all tasks in the garden are a joy.
 When you look back to famous gardens of the 17th and 18th-Century, gardening was done by workers or labourers and not necessarily by the owners of those sumptuous gardens.
-It wasn’t until the Victorian era that gardening became a pastime and then it was only the wealthy that had time to spend nurturing the ferns and aspidistra in the grand dark Victorian homes and parkland style gardens outside.
+It wasn’t until the Victorian era that gardening became a pastime.
+Only the wealthy had time to spend nurturing the ferns and aspidistra in the grand dark Victorian homes and parkland style gardens outside.

 We garden to express the values and beliefs of our culture and our garden trends have moved through the decades to reveal so much about our lives, and what as a community we believe is important.
 Today more than ever our values are seeking an integration of us as part of the natural ecosystems of nature rather than as separate.